guibranco/dotnet-aicommitmessage/README.md

 ### Saving the OpenAI JSON response

-If you want to persist the OpenAI JSON response, add the `-D` parameter and a `debug.json` file will be created with the response JSON.
+If you want to persist the OpenAI JSON response, add the `-D` parameter, and a `debug.json` file will be created with the response JSON.

 ```ps
 dotnet-aicommitmessage generate-message -Dm "."